Comal County Court Records

 Property Records

-Property records in Comal County are maintained by the County Clerk’s Recording Department.
-Land records can be searched through the Comal County public access land records portal.
-Property tax and assessment information is available through the Comal County Assessor’s Office and the Property Search Tool.
+Property records in Comal County are maintained by the County Clerk's Recording Department.
+You can search land records through the Comal County public access land records portal.
+Property tax and assessment information is available through the Comal County Assessor's Office and the Property Search Tool.

 Comal County Family Court Records